getsolus/artwork/README.md

 - SolusFresh.png, book.png, and chalk.jpeg were kindly provided by Alejandro Seoane and are available under the main package license, GPL-2.0.
 - Snow-Topped-Trees.jpg is a modified wallpaper from [Pexels](https://www.pexels.com/photo/aerial-photography-of-trees-1438761/) and is licensed under the [Pexels License](https://www.pexels.com/photo-license/).
 - HermiteCrab2560x1600.jpg is kindly provided by Dirk Hohndel and is available under the CC-BY-3.0 license: https://creativecommons.org/licenses/by/3.0/us/
-- `Excl_*.jpg` photographs are copyright (© 2016-2019) of Marius Nester, and are availably exclusively for the Solus project per prior agreement.
+- `Excl_*.jpg` photographs are copyright (© 2016-2019) of Marius Nester, and are available exclusively for the Solus project per prior agreement.
 These may only be distributed as part of the official Solus release medium.
 All rights reserved.
 - `IMG_9656.png` and `IMG_9710.png` © 2018-2019 Reetta Piiroinen.
 These may only be distributed as part of the official Solus release medium.
 - `a-colorful-chaos.jpg` is provided by [Joel Filipe](https://unsplash.com/photos/k8apfKm-Md4) and licensed under [Unsplash License](https://unsplash.com/license).
+- `dazzle.jpg` is provided by [Jot](https://linktr.ee/mustang164) for inclusion into Solus.
 - `matador-rocks.jpg` is provided by Mica Semrick and is licensed under [CC-BY-SA-4.0](https://creativecommons.org/licenses/by-sa/4.0/).
 - river-and-mountains.jpg is provided by [Tony Reid](https://unsplash.com/photos/UMJUr3st0AE) and is licensed under [Unsplash License](https://unsplash.com/license).
 - `the-devils-bridge.jpg` is provided by A.Landgraf and is licensed under [CC-BY-SA-4.0](https://creativecommons.org/licenses/by-sa/4.0/).